 - Boat must be equipped with a swim ladder or have low enough sides to allow safe and easy entry/exit by swimmers, and to allow a distressed swimmer to be easily pulled from the water if needed.

 - Engines must be turned off when swimmers are boarding the boat from the rear or bow.
 Engines must be in neutral or turned off when swimmers are boarding the boat from the sides.
-Boat must have an observer on board dedicated to watching propeller if there is no propeller guard installed.
+Boat must have an observer on board dedicated to watching the propeller if there is no propeller guard installed.

 FINISH & FINALE:

-- Once your swimmer(s) pass through the course finish line, you meet them on the other side, let them re-board your boat and hold there, waiting for instructions by radio on how and when they should proceed into the cove for the finale.
+- Once your swimmer(s) pass through the course finish line, meet them on the other side, let them re-board your boat and hold there, waiting for instructions by radio on how and when they should proceed into the cove for the finale.